shawlu95/Data-Engineering-Toolbox/hadoop/dataframe.md

 * Columnar, not row-oriented; can read a chunk of column quickly!
 * Schema is embedded, easy to transfer around;

+Advantages of using Parquet:
+* Organizing by column allows for better compression, as data is more homogeneous.
+The space savings are very noticeable at the scale of a Hadoop cluster.
+* I/O will be reduced as we can efficiently scan only a subset of the columns while reading the data.
+Better compression also reduces the bandwidth required to read the input.
+* As we store data of the same type in each column, we can use encoding better suited to the modern processors’ pipeline by making instruction branching more predictable.

 #### Schema
 * Infer from Parquet files, Hive metastore, parent DataFrame
 * CSV/JSON (may be incorrect)